nzakas/understandinges6/manuscript/05-Destructuring.md

         path = "/",
         domain = "example.com",
         expires = new Date(Date.now() + 360000000)
-    }
+    } = {}
 ) {

     // ...
 }
 ```

 Each property in the destructured parameter has a default value in this code, so you can avoid checking to see if a given property has been included in order to use the correct value.
-This does make the function declaration look a bit more complicated than usual, but that’s a small price to pay for ensuring each argument has a usable value.
+Also, the entire destructured parameter has a default value of an empty object, making the parameter optional.
+This does make the function declaration look a bit more complicated than usual, but that's a small price to pay for ensuring each argument has a usable value.

 ## Summary

 Destructuring makes working with objects and arrays in JavaScript easier.
 Using the familiar object literal and array literal syntax, you can pick data structures apart to get at just the information you're interested in.
 Object patterns allow you to extract data from objects while array patterns let you extract data from arrays.